samfolo/autodep/README.md

 ## Features

 Autodep is primarily configured to run upon the saving a supported file within VSCode.
-On save, it CAN:
+On save, it can:

 - Work out exactly which build targets need to exist within a file's corresponding build rule, and write them to the appropriate location.
 - Create and insert build rules based on a user-defined schema, if a pre-existing rule or `BUILD` file does not exist.